Report an incident

 This online form is one of several ways you may report.
 Other ways to report include:

-- Individuals may go directly to the Associate Director of Human Resources or Title IX Coordinator to meet in person.
+- Individuals may go directly to the Director of Human Resources or Title IX Coordinator to meet in person.

 - If an incident is related to sexual misconduct, the individual may also directly contact any of the Title IX staff.
 Please consult the Resources for Victims section, below, for contact information.
 For a complete description of the complaint process, see Luther Seminary’s Sexual Misconduct Policy, above.